jbossdemocentral/rhdm7-install-demo/README.md

 ### Scripted installation
-This installation option will install the Decision Manager 7 and Decision Service in OpenShift using a the provided `provision.sh` script, which gives the user a bit more control how to provision to OpenShift.
+This installation option will install the Decision Manager 7 and Decision Service in OpenShift using the provided `provision.sh` (Linux/macOS) or `provision.ps1` (Windows) script, which gives the user a bit more control how to provision to OpenShift.

 1. [Download and unzip.](https://github.com/jbossdemocentral/rhdm7-install-demo/archive/master.zip) or [clone this repo](https://github.com/jbossdemocentral/rhdm7-install-demo.git).

 2. In the demo directory, go to `./support/openshift`.
-In that directory you will find a `provision.sh` script.
-(Windows support will be introduced at a later time).
+In that directory you will find the `provision.sh` (Linux/macOS) and `provision.ps1` (Windows) script.

-3. Run `./provision.sh -h` to inspect the installation options.
+3. Run `./provision.sh -h` (Linux/macOS) or `./provision.ps1 -h` (Windows) to inspect the installation options.

-4. To provision the demo, with the OpenShift ImageStreams in the project's namespace, run `./provision.sh setup rhdm7-install --with-imagestreams`.
+4. To provision the demo, with the OpenShift ImageStreams in the project's namespace, run `./provision.sh setup rhdm7-install --with-imagestreams` (Linux/macOS) or `./provision.sh -command setup -demo rhdm7-install -with-imagestreams` (Windows)

     ---
     **NOTE**

-    The `--with-imagestreams` parameter installs the Decision Manager 7 image streams and templates into the project namespace instead of the `openshift` namespace (for which you need admin rights).
-If you already have the required image-streams and templates installed in your OpenShift environment in the `openshift` namespace, you can omit the `--with-imagestreams` from the setup command.
+    The `with-imagestreams` parameter installs the Decision Manager 7 image streams and templates into the project namespace instead of the `openshift` namespace (for which you need admin rights).
+If you already have the required image-streams and templates installed in your OpenShift environment in the `openshift` namespace, you can omit the `with-imagestreams` from the setup command.

     ---

-5. A second useful option is the `--pv-capacity` option, which allows you to set the capacity of the _Persistent Volume_ used by the Decision Central component.
+5. A second useful option is the `--pv-capacity` (Linux/macOS)/ `-pv-capacity` (Windows) option, which allows you to set the capacity of the _Persistent Volume_ used by the Decision Central component.
 This is for example required when installing this demo in OpenShift Online, as the _Persistent Volume Claim_ needs to be set to `1Gi` instead of the default `512Mi`.
-So, to install this demo in OpenShift Online, you can use the following command: `./provision.sh setup rhdm7-install --pv-capacity 1Gi --with-imagestreams`
+So, to install this demo in OpenShift Online, you can use the following command: `./provision.sh setup rhdm7-install --pv-capacity 1Gi --with-imagestreams` (Linux/macOS) or `./provision.ps1 -command setup -demo rhdm7-install -pv-capacity 1Gi -with-imagestreams` (Windows).

 6. After provisioning, follow the instructions from above "Option 2 - Automated installation, manual project import", starting at step 3.

-7. To delete an already provisioned demo, run `./provision.sh delete rhdm7-install`.
+7. To delete an already provisioned demo, run `./provision.sh delete rhdm7-install` (Linux/macOS) or `./provision.ps1 -command delete -demo rhdm7-install` (Windows).

 Option 3 - Run in Docker